bereketeshete/bereketeshete/README.md

 Here are some ideas to get you started:

- I am a machine learning and AI researcher with a strong passion for education!

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...